 Clinton broke a run of Democratic Presidents having no more than two terms in office.
 He was the first Democrat President since Franklin D Roosevelt to serve two consecutive terms in office.
 His predecessor, of course, was Jimmy Carter, who served one term ahead of Reagan’s two terms through the 1980s.

 9. Clinton was a law professor.

 Clinton was actually a professor of law – having started lecturing and tutoring in 1974.

-Clinton was seen as divisive to some Democrats, instead choosing to move to a more centrist or moderate set of policies than those set by Carter several years before.
+Clinton was seen as divisive to some Democrats, choosing to move to a more centrist or moderate set of policies than those set by Carter several years before.

-However, Bill Clinton also has the dubious honour of being only the second US President to be impeached.
+However, Bill Clinton also has the dubious honor of being only the second US President to be impeached.
 Andrew Johnson, the first, faced impeachment back in 1868.
 Richard Nixon resigned his position before impeachment could occur.
 Donald Trump, recently, was the third to be impeached – however, no presidents have been removed from office in this way.

 Clinton is one of the tallest US Presidents of all time, in joint fourth place with George HW Bush.

 Clinton was able to meet and shake hands with John F Kennedy, however, it was only months before he was assassinated.
 It was a lucky encounter, by all accounts.
 Bill Clinton was only 16 years old at the time.